 The script can also be used in an umbrella directory in which the repositories already exist.
 Once the repositories are at the desired revision, change

-ods-configuration/ods-core.env to your desired version.
+ods-configuration/ods-core.env to your desired image tag.
 Commit the change and push it to Bitbucket.

-BuildConfig resource in the central ODS namespace is up-to-date, then trigger a new build so that a new image gets built.
+BuildConfig resource in the central ODS namespace is up-to-date, then trigger a new build so that a new image with the changed base image gets built.
 Finally, a new deployment should be rolled out which uses the newly built image.
 All of this can be done from the

 This target depends on the targets